 As per the below image, we can see that the dates which are in the past tense are now formatted in Green color.

-- You might think that it is much easy to do this manually, but when we have larger data it will be very useful and also we can use in it on a very large scale.
+- You might think that it is much easier to do this manually, but when we have larger data, it will be very useful, and also, we can use it on a very large scale.

 This is a guide to Conditional Formatting for Dates in Excel.
-Here we discussed how to use Conditional Formatting for Dates in Excel along with practical examples and downloadable excel template.
-You can also go through our other suggested articles –
+Here we discussed using conditional formatting for Dates in Excel and practical examples, and a downloadable excel template.
+You can also go through our other suggested articles to learn more –